 Push-pull systems are often used because they require less total air.
 In such systems the push jet captures the emissions and “carries” them to the hood, resulting in reduced volume requirements per unit of open tank surface area.

 Racks.
 The most common rack materials are aluminum and titanium.
 Aluminum racks are commonly 6061-T6 or 6063-T6 material.
 The aluminum will anodize along with the work and therefore must be stripped after each use.
 Titanium racks are fabricated from commercially pure titanium and have a higher initial cost but eliminate the stripping process.
 Many styles and types of racks are available; the significant feature of the rack design is the ability to carry sufficient current to the workpieces.

 A sidearm hoist is a cantilevered design that runs along the backside of the tanks to life loads of 250–750 lb.
-Overhead hoists can handle larger loads, from 2,000–4,000 lb, while rim runner designs use rails near the tank rim.
+Overhead hoists can handle larger loads, from 2,000 to 4,000 lb, while rim-runner designs use rails near the tank rim.
 They are most often used in applications where headroom is limited.

 Most hoists use AC motors with variable- frequency drives for horizontal and vertical movements.
-Positioning is very accurate and usually accomplished by rotary encoders or by laser.
+Positioning is accurate and accomplished by rotary encoders or by laser.

 Automating the process line provides the most reliable and consistent results for the anodizing process.
 All parameters can be monitored and computer-controlled, eliminating human error.